 Locro de papa

-Soups are very popular in Ecuador and there are truly hundreds of different kinds of soups.
-This simple, but delicious potato and cheese soup is definitely a staple not to be missed.
+Soups are very popular in Ecuador and there are indeed hundreds of different ones to try.
+But this simple, delicious potato and cheese soup is a staple not to be missed.

-Llapingachos are potato patties that are stuffed with cheese and served usually with peanut sauce and pickled vegetables like onions and tomatoes, or simply with avocado.
+Llapingachos are potato patties that are stuffed with cheese and served usually either with peanut sauce and pickled vegetables or simply with avocado.
 Llapingachos can be served with eggs for breakfast or brunch or as a side dish with pork for dinner or lunch.

 Hornado de chancho